Italian pronunciation

-Unlike English, Italian uses accent marks on some words to indicate how those words should be pronounced.
-When are they mandatory?
-Is there more than one type of accent mark?
+Unlike English, Italian uses accent marks on selected words to tell how those words should be pronounced.

 Accent marks are used to mark the stress position of an Italian word.
 Normally, the stress of an Italian word falls on one of its last three syllables.